Yudit HOWTO

 file, and consult the man page for the mytool program.

-As kmaps can be used as external text converters, uniconv -h will
+All compiled my files can be used as external text converters,

-You can also create your own freehand recognition file.
+Users can also create their own freehand recognition file.
 Please read

 ---------------------------------------------------------------------